aboutbits/elasticsearch-workshop/exercise-data-management/exercises.md

   }
 ```

-The document will be completely be replaced.
+The document will be replaced completely.
 If you skip fields, they will be removed.
 For example if we remove `type` from the body, it will delete the field from the document.

 ```
 PUT /events-v1/_doc/<COPY DOCUMENT ID>